Updated on July 20, 2017

 The cream is a natural product containing plant extracts and keratin which has been specially treated at a nanotechnology laboratory.
 Although the cream is treated with a proprietary process at the nano lab, the product does not contain nanoparticles.
 According to N2C, it is the cream’s ability to penetrate the skin which separates it from the results of other cosmetics.

 The N2C company has extended an offer to readers of Follicle Thought to receive a 5% discount off your order when using this coupon code.
-US customers will need to use two coupon codes to get the discount.

 I am available to answer questions in the comments about my experience with the cream.
 Thanks for reading.